G♭ Minor

 Read: Learn more about chord inversions here.

-To play the 2nd inversion of G♭ minor, place the D♭ as the lowest note.
-Play the chord using the following fingers:
+To play the second inversion of G♭ minor, place D♭ as the lowest note.
+With your right hand, you'd play the chord using the following fingers:

 B♭♭ - Fifth finger (5)